researcherben/composer-avenues/README_20210315_corrected.md

 Access "http://localhost:8080" in a browser

-Create LocalSettings.php, download, uncomment the line in stackoffline.yml, and restart
+Create LocalSettings.php, download, uncomment the line in stackoffline.yml

+Do not restart yet

 ### Step 2

-The Offline Server is running two docker containers: a PHP server and the MariaDB server.
+The Offline Server is running two docker containers: a MediaWiki PHP server and the MariaDB server.

 ### Step 3